-Bridgegate: Former Christie Ally Bill Baroni Sentenced To 2 Years
+Bridgegate: One Former Christie Ally Sentenced To 2 Years, One To 18 Months

 "During the trial, Kelly testified that Christie knew about the scheme.
 She said he was told in advance about the plan that would cause traffic nightmares in Fort Lee, N.J., and responded by asking about his relationship with the local mayor."

-On the day the sentencing was announced, Christie was in Washington, named by President Trump to help with a White House commission on the abuse of opiate drugs.
+On the day the sentences were announced, Christie was in Washington, named by President Trump to help with a White House commission on the abuse of opiate drugs.